 Ever since the coronavirus pandemic made its unwelcome presence felt, products have been disappearing from store shelves.
-From toilet paper to hand sanitizer, many goods we take for granted have been tough to find for long periods.
+Many goods we take for granted have been tough to find for long periods.

 Thankfully, many of these products are now available again in abundance.
 But others that once seemed plentiful are suddenly scarce.

 Following are some products in short supply right now.

 Just in time for summer, the price of chlorine is rising — and so are the costs of maintaining your pool.

 A shortage of chlorine has sent prices soaring, and it is mostly due to a fire last August at the Bio-Lab factory in Westlake, Louisiana, USA Today reports.

 The fire — triggered amid the landfall of Hurricane Laura — curtailed the production of pool and spa treatment products at the plant.
 With the supply of chlorine products now slowed, pool owners are being warned to expect price hikes of around 58% from June through August.

 Summer is the season to hit the open road.
 This year, you may need a little more patience than normal, though.

 There is a good chance a growing number of stations across the nation will run out of gas this summer.
 But it’s not the gasoline itself that is the problem — it is a lack of drivers to deliver the fuel.